pdgilbert/eg_stm_hal/README.md

 ## Hardware Notes

-If you have not yet bought a development board and are just looking to start then consider a 'blue pill' with a cheap ST-Link dongle.
-It is not only the cheapest by far (I think I got 5 for $10 with a dongle) but it also seems to be the best supported by HAL at the moment (July 2020).
+If you have not yet bought a development board and are just looking to start then consider the recommendation of an STM32F4x1 MiniF4 at https://therealprof.github.io/blog/usb-c-pill-part1/ which includes a suggestion to buy two and turn one into a development dongle (which I have not yet tried).
+My previous suggestion was to consider a 'blue pill' with a cheap ST-Link dongle.
+Both of these options are inexpensive.
-No doubt the support is because all the developers have a few lying around.
-You could well want a more expensive development board when you get further along.
+As of November 2020, I am having about equal success with the stm32f1xx_hal used on the bluepill and the stm32f4xx_hal used on the STM32F4x1 MiniF4.
+However, the STM32F4x1 MiniF4 is a much more substantial setup.
+With the blue pill I have already hit a memory constraint in development builds for the not especially complicated `oled_gps` example.
+(It might work with a `--release` build.)

 With the 'blue pill' beware that it should have 1.5K pull up resistor on D+ (R10 on board).
 Ones I purchased do,